cohere-ai/cohere-python/README.md

 ## Quick Start

 To use this library, you must have an API key and specify it as a string when creating the `cohere.Client` object.
-API keys can be created through the [Cohere CLI](https://docs.cohere.ai/cli-key/) or [Playground](https://os.cohere.ai).
+API keys can be created through the [platform](https://os.cohere.ai).
 This is a basic example of the creating the client and using the `generate` endpoint.

 ```python
 import cohere